pszemraj/megalodon-hf/README.md

 # megalodon-hf

-Pure PyTorch + 🤗 Transformers reimplementation of the Megalodon language-model architecture.
+> Pure PyTorch + 🤗 Transformers reimplementation of the Megalodon language-model.

-This repository provides a portable, inspectable version of the model that runs on vanilla Torch tensors while preserving the streaming-attention semantics of the original CUDA-heavy project.
+This repository provides a portable and inspectable version of the Megalodon decoder architecture.
+It runs on vanilla Torch tensors while preserving the streaming-attention semantics of the original, CUDA-heavy project.

 ## Why this project exists

-The upstream Megalodon repo couples Python glue with large C++/CUDA extensions and never released trained weights.
-That makes it difficult to study the design, prototype new ideas, or integrate with modern HF tooling.
+Megalodon is a fresh, exciting take on long-context modeling, but [the original repo](https://github.com/XuezheMax/megalodon) couples Python glue with large C++/CUDA extensions and never released trained weights[^1].
+That makes it difficult to study the design, prototype, and/or compare vs. new ideas[^2], or integrate with modern HF tooling.

+[^1]: at time of repo creation, October 2025.
+The original repo was released Apr 17, 2024 and does not have weights, [per this issue](https://github.com/XuezheMax/megalodon/issues/1) due to legal review limbo
+[^2]: the complexity & lack of weights is a blocker for continued research/improvement on the concept and also leads to [improper comparisons of Megalodon](https://huggingface.co/papers/2510.03279#68ec662e8bfbf816c8335efa) to other techniques.
+It's hard to compare vs megalodon if you can't train/understand megalodon properly.

 `megalodon-hf` focuses on:

 - **Readability first:** everything lives in `src/megalodon`, implemented with standard PyTorch modules.